 Energy prices can vary from below 20c/kWh up to 1,500 c/kWh.
 Outside of periods of peak demand or shortages of supply prices should normally stay below 100 c/kWh.

 Note: solar charging will be stopped when the price exceeds this value.
 See this FAQ for details.

-When the current price (AEMO or Amber) falls below this value then charging will occur at the Default Charge Amps (typically max charge rate) until the vehicle charge limit is reached.
+When the current price (AEMO or Amber grid/import price) falls below this value then charging will occur at the Default Charge Amps (typically max charge rate) until the vehicle charge limit is reached.
 This can occur at any time day or night.
 This setting is of most use to those with solar.

 To use, set this value to match a price which represents unusually cheap power that you would like to take advantage of.

 This value sets a limit on the minimum percentage of energy being generated by the renewable sources on the grid for the selected NEM region.
 When the level of renewables falls below this value then charging will be stopped.
 Using energy during periods of higher renewables generation helps create demand for them which supports their ongoing development.

 See https://opennem.org.au/ for live and historical values of the percentage of renewables at any given time which may guide you on setting this value.